Welsh pandemic plans caused bereaved families pain - minister

 'Dangers in front of us'

-He told the inquiry resources across Welsh government had to be diverted from preparing for a pandemic "into dealing with the dangers that are sitting right in front of us of leaving the European Union without a deal".
+He told the inquiry resources across the Welsh government had to be diverted from preparing for a pandemic "into dealing with the dangers that are sitting right in front of us, of leaving the European Union without a deal".

-He said: "At the point when the UK government decides to institute operation Yellow Hammer, and we are now facing the reality of leaving the European Union without a deal, with all the consequences that would have had for Wales, I am making a decision along with my colleagues to divert resources to deal with that.

-"The number of people we have in the Welsh government who have genuine expertise in civil contingency matters is relatively modest, and their skills are particularly relevant to preparing for leaving the European Union without a deal."
+"We faced a real risk that we left the European Union without a deal, that water supply would no longer be usable.
+That is the sort of present danger that you are talking about," he said.

 He told the inquiry that when he became first minister in 2018 he did not receive advice from civil servants that he needed to be aware of difficulties with pandemic planning.